EssentialGG/Elementa/README-java.md

 ## Effects

 Additionally, a component can have a list of effects, special modifiers that can affect the rendering of a component or its children.
-The most commonly used effect as of now is the `ScissorEffect`.
-When enabled for an arbitrary component, this effect restricts all of it's children to be drawn inside of its own boundaries.
+One of the most common effects is the `ScissorEffect`.
+When enabled for an arbitrary component, this effect restricts all of its children to be drawn inside its own boundaries.
-Anything drawn outside of that area will simply be cut off.
+Anything drawn outside that area will simply be cut off.
 Any component that is not a child (direct or indirect) of the component where the effect is enabled will not have their rendering affected.

 ```java